 You further agree that if you fail to report any unauthorized signatures, alterations or forgeries in your account within 60 days of when we first send or make the statement available, you cannot assert a claim against us on any items in that statement, and as between you and us the loss will be entirely yours.
 This 60-day limitation is without regard to whether we used ordinary care.
 The limitation in this paragraph is in addition to that contained in the first paragraph of this section.

-Your duty to report other errors - In addition to your duty to review your statements for unauthorized signatures, alterations and forgeries, you agree to examine your statement with reasonable promptness for any other error - such as an encoding error.
-In addition, if you receive or we make available either your items or images of your items, you must examine them for any unauthorized or missing endorsements or any other problems.
+Your duty to report other errors or problems - In addition to your duty to review your statements for unauthorized signatures, alterations and forgeries, you agree to examine your statement with reasonable promptness for any other error or problem - such as an encoding error or an unexpected deposit amount.
+Also, if you receive or we make available either your items or images of your items, you must examine them for any unauthorized or missing endorsements or any other problems.
 You agree that the time you have to examine your statement and items and report to us will depend on the circumstances.
 However, this time period shall not exceed 60 days.
 Failure to examine your statement and items and report any errors to us within 60 days of when we first send or make the statement available precludes you from asserting a claim against us for any errors on items identified in that statement and as between you and us the loss will be entirely yours.

-Errors relating to electronic fund transfers or substitute checks - For information on errors relating to electronic fund transfers (e.g., computer, debit card or ATM transactions) refer to your Electronic Fund Transfers disclosure and the sections on consumer liability and error resolution.
+Errors relating to electronic fund transfers or substitute checks - - For information on errors relating to electronic fund transfers (e.g., on- line, mobile, debit card or ATM transactions) refer to your Electronic Fund Transfers disclosure and the sections on consumer liability and error resolution.
 For information on errors relating to a substitute check you received, refer to your disclosure entitled Substitute Checks and Your Rights.

 ACCOUNT TRANSFER - This account may not be transferred or assigned without our prior written consent.